Rohtak sisters viral video controversy: First video

 In late November 2014, a video went viral on the internet in India.
 It showed two sisters, Pooja and Aarti from Kharkhauda, fighting three men on a moving Haryana Roadways bus near Rohtak, Haryana.
 According to initial reports, the sisters, final year students of Bachelor of Computer Application in IC Women's Government College, were waiting for the bus to return home, when two young men from a nearby village allegedly began harassing them.
 They also followed them on to their bus and called a third man who joined them en route.
 One of the men allegedly wrote his phone number on a paper and threw it at them and asked them to pick it up.
 The girls changed buses, the youth allegedly followed them and continued harassing despite a female co-passenger's objections.
 When one of the men grabbed Aarti's neck, her sister Pooja used her belt to assault the men.
 The bus slowed at a speed breaker and the three men ejected the girls.
 One of the girls threw a brick at the men which hit one of them.
 The bus continued to move and passengers did not interfere.
 The girls called the women's helpline but got no response.
-They returned home, told about the events to their parents and they filed a case at the Rohtak Sadar police station.
+They returned home, told their parents about the event, and filed a case at the Rohtak Sadar police station.
 The video was allegedly taken by a co-passenger on a cellphone camera.
 The event took place on 28 November 2014.

 Reactions

 On 30 November, the very day of the incident, the local police arrested the three accused and charged them under Section 354 (assault or criminal force with intent to outrage woman's modesty) and Section 323 (voluntarily causing hurt) of the Indian Penal Code.

-Reactions in support of the girls and expressive of disgust and contempt for the boys came thick and fast, beginning the same day: Haryana Women's Commission vice-chairperson Suman Dahiya said that she would visit the locality.
+Reactions in support of the girls and expressing disgust for the boys came thick and fast, beginning the same day: Haryana Women's Commission vice-chairperson Suman Dahiya said that she would visit the locality.
 Annie Raja, the general secretary of the National Federation of Indian Women, praised the girls and said it was the responsibility of the bystanders to help them.